Construction of Hierarchically Semi-Separable matrix Representation using Adaptive Johnson-Lindenstrauss Sketching: Preliminaries

 Only at the leaf nodes, where $U_\tau^\mathrm{big} \equiv U_\tau$, is the $U_\tau^\mathrm{big}$ stored explicitly.
 A similar relation holds for the $V_\tau$ basis matrices.
 For symmetric matrices, $U_i \equiv V_i$ and $B_{ij} \equiv B_{ji}$.

 HSS matrix construction based on randomized sampling techniques has attracted a lot of attention in recent years.
 Compared to standard HSS construction techniques~\cite{xia2010fast, wang2013efficient} which assume that an explicit matrix is given on input, randomized techniques allow the design of \emph{matrix-free} construction algorithms.
 A \emph{fully matrix-free} construction algorithm relies solely on the availability of a matrix-vector product routine~\cite{levitt2022linear}.

 A \emph{partially matrix-free} algorithm relies on a matrix-vector product routine and additionally requires access to some entries of the matrix~\cite{martinsson2011fast,gorman2019robust}.
-For certain applications, for example Toeplitz systems, where fast (e.g., linear time) matrix-vector products exist, a randomized algorithm typically has linear or log-linear complexity instead of quadratic complexity with the standard construction algorithms.
+For certain applications, for example Toeplitz systems, where fast (e.g., linear time) matrix-vector products exist, a randomized algorithm typically has linear or log-linear complexity instead of quadratic complexity with the standard construction algorithms \cite{xia2012superfast}.

-This paper is based on a partially matrix-free algorithm and its adaptive version, which is presented in \cref{algo::HSScompressNodeAdaptive}.
-Note that the description of \cref{algo::HSScompressNodeAdaptive} is for a symmetric matrix, which is easier to understand.
-Our implementation in STRUMPACK~\cite{strumpack_web} is for nonsymmetric matrices.
+This paper is based on a partially matrix-free algorithm and its adaptive version.
+Our implementation in STRUMPACK~\cite{strumpack_web} is designed for nonsymmetric matrices and is parallelized to leverage shared and distributed memory architectures.
+Other works have investigated parallel HSS constructions~\cite{ghysels2016efficient, wang2013efficient,fernando2017scalable} and even GPU implementations \cite{chen2022solving}.